The 13 behavioral traditions behind every criterion.

 Primary Work

 The Magical Number Seven, Plus or Minus Two.
-Miller's landmark 1956 paper established that human working memory has a fixed capacity — approximately seven chunks of information — beyond which performance degrades rapidly.
+Miller's landmark 1956 paper established that human working memory has a fixed capacity beyond which performance degrades rapidly.
 Subsequent research has refined this to four chunks for most complex information.

 Framework Application